Karlsruhe Stadtbahn: Planned works

 The extensive development of the network into the 1990s opened all of Karlsruhe’s surrounding countryside.
 The proposed urban tramways in Bruchsal, Rastatt, Baden-Baden and Landau failed to proceed, however, because of the political resistance of local politicians.
-A separate network, the Stadtbahn Heilbronn, is planned in the Heilbronn area to link with line S4.
+A separate network, the Stadtbahn Heilbronn, was built in the Heilbronn area to link with line S4.

 Few lines have been opened so far to the area west of the Rhine, the Vorderpfalz (eastern Palatinate).
 This area has a lower population density, has closer connections to Mannheim and Ludwigshafen and the railways connecting it to Karlsruhe are not electrified.